Z.ai GLM-5 vs MiniMax M2.5 vs Kimi K2.5: Ultimate 2026 Comparison Guide

 - Function Calling: Robust support for external tools and webhooks

-- Multi-language Support: Built for global development teams with natural multilingual interactions
+- Multi-language Support: Built for global development teams

 Integration Ecosystem:

-Z.ai excels in IDE and tool integration:
+Z.ai excels in IDE and tool integration with 20+ supported tools:

 - Claude Code: Full support with codebase indexing and refactoring